trent344/freeLancer/README.md

 3. can make a donation to freeLancer

 service provider's point of view :)
-1. creation and management of profile a provider (service provider)
+1. (done) creation and management of profile a provider (service provider)
-2. providers can look at the added workbases and they will be able to import that workbase to their personal workbase and start working on the same (related with 2. of seeker's)
+2. (done) providers can look at the added workbases and they will be able to import that workbase to their personal workbase and start working on the same (related with 2. of seeker's)
 3. providers can also form a group to work on same workbase
 4. providers can chat within the group and also with the seeker of the same workbase that of the group
 5. providers can also make progress tags (more like commit here in github with a description) while working on a workbase